mumblingdrunkard/mscs-thesis/src/discussion/index.typ

 As for how much hardware is needed to implement the entire scheme, the added bits to track doppelgangers in the LSU are largely irrelevant, requiring only one bit per LDQ entry, and the major cost is likely to be the predictor storage itself which requires storing the tag, the previous accessed address, the stride, and the confidence for each entry.

-Obviously, with the current implementation, there is a lot of waste, but for the planned architecture this should not be a problem.
+With the current implementation, there is a lot of waste, but for the planned architecture this should not be a problem.
 The planned architecture does seem feasible to implement with additional time and better knowledge of the working components of the BOOM.

 Without any obvious indication of anything to the contrary, we claim similar hardware cost as @bib:doppelganger: